kaiserpreusse/graphio/docs/index.rst

 Graphio is a Python library to quickly load data to Neo4j.
 The goal of graphio is to collect multiple sets of nodes and relationships from files or other data sources and write them to Neo4j.
 Graphio only writes data, it is not meant for querying Neo4j and returning data.
 A common task is to parse an Excel file that contains condensed information.
-Typical cases are multiple nodes per row or rows containing both nodes and relationship.

-Graphio focuses on creating :class:`graphio.NodeSet` and :class:`graphio.RelationshipSet` which are groups of nodes and relationships with similiar properties.
+Graphio focuses on creating :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` which are groups of nodes and relationships with similiar properties.
 Graphio can write these data sets to Neo4j using :code:`CREATE` or :code:`MERGE` operations.
+Graphio enables you to store metadata by creating nodes and relationships from :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet`.

 Graphio is based on py2neo which is used to run queries.
 While py2neo is a comprehensive Neo4j library including object-graph mapping, graphio is made to quickly build a Neo4j database from existing data sets.